In the last 100 years, life expectancy for men has increased by 65 percent, according to the Centers for Disease Control and Prevention (CDC).

 Regular exercise, a healthy diet, and adequate rest all help maintain energy and vitality in men over 50.
 But men are also turning to one of the most advanced aging solutions available.
 Over the last decade, testosterone use among middle-aged and senior men has become popular.

-Testosterone is the hormone responsible for the development of the male external genitalia and secondary sexual characteristics.
-It’s produced by the testicles and is important for maintaining muscle bulk, bone density, and red blood cells.
-Adequate testosterone also supports sexual and reproductive function and contributes to a man's sense of vitality and well-being.
+Testosterone is the hormone responsible for the development of male external genitalia and secondary sexual characteristics.
+It’s produced by the testicles.
+Testosterone is important for maintaining:

-As men age, their bodies gradually produces less testosterone.
-This natural decline starts around age 30, then continues throughout the rest of a man’s life.
-Scientists still aren't sure about the significance of this decline, or whether testosterone therapy is the best way to counteract it (Cleveland Clinic, 2009).
+As men age, their bodies gradually produce less testosterone.
+This natural decline starts around age 30 and continues throughout the rest of a man’s life.

 Symptoms of male hypogonadism in adulthood include:

-Doctors can determine whether or not you have male hypogonadism through physical exams and blood tests.
-If you have low testosterone levels, your doctors may perform additional tests to determine the cause.
+Doctors can determine if you have male hypogonadism through physical exams and blood tests.
+If your doctor detects low testosterone they may perform additional tests to determine the cause.

-Treatment typically includes testosterone replacement therapy (TRT) in the form of injections, patches, and gels.
-Most men with hypogonadism experience increased energy, sex drive, and well-being when taking TRT.
+Treatment typically includes testosterone replacement therapy (TRT) in the form of:

-Many men experience changes as they age that are similar to the symptoms of hypogonadism, but may not be related to any disease or injury.
-Some of these symptoms are considered a normal part of aging, such as:
+Many men experience changes as they age similar to the symptoms of hypogonadism.
+But their symptoms may not be related to any disease or injury.
+Some are considered a normal part of aging, such as: